 How do I apply for a J-1 visa?

 If you are accepted to the Korea WEST Program, Cultural Vistas will provide you with all the necessary documentation you will need to apply for a visa to the United States.
-As a J-1 visa sponsor designated by the Department of State, Cultural Vistas will issue the necessary forms (DS-2019 and DS-7002) for your in-person visa interview at the U.S. Embassy or Consulate in Korea.
-Cultural Vistas and GISC will provide detailed instructions upon your acceptance to the program.
+As a J-1 visa sponsor designated by the Department of State, Cultural Vistas will issue the necessary form (DS-2019) for your in-person visa interview at the U.S. Embassy or Consulate in Korea.
+Cultural Vistas and the Global Intern Team (GIT) will provide detailed instructions upon your acceptance to the program.

 How long can I stay in the United States?
 Can I extend my program?